AnaZonia/moon_notes/000 Ana Did Science Today.md

 ## 12/10, Sat - writing down methods

-finish writing goals
-write expenses for brian and fiona

-plan port model

-finish conceptualizing panama ports model email people for data

-register for AGU with Fiona by november - early bird registration

-adjustment_value = -np.log(1 - (y.mean() / A.mean()))

-compare ages with agua salud
-ask jeff hall for preliminary agua salud data make prism survey

-since EU only has ages up until 1990 it would be useful to compare the same periods with mapbiomas

-email people that will come to the workshop

-email jamie and ask for land use data write to brian asking to pay for Panama write airbnb costs for washington
 ### Methods flowchart for modelling, step by step
 I am realizing there are too many combinations to try all at once. the combinations grow really quickly.
 It is best to try one at a time, and see how they behave - register the results, and later find something ultimately better.